 (h) Except for the NAIC uniform provision regarding other insurance with this insurer, benefits for specified disease coverage shall be paid regardless of other coverage.

 Drafting Note: Specified disease coverage is recognized as supplemental coverage.
 Any specified disease coverage, therefore, must be payable in addition to and regardless of other coverage.
 The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of specified disease coverage.
-Section 3H(4) of the Group Coordination of Benefits Model Regulation states that the definition of a “plan” (for the purpose of coordination of benefits) “shall not include individual or family insurance contracts.”
+Section 3H(4) of the Coordination of Benefits Model Regulation states that the definition of a “plan” (for the purpose of coordination of benefits) “shall not include individual or family insurance contracts.”
 States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of specified disease coverage purchased by the insured.

 (i) After the effective date of the coverage (or applicable waiting period, if any) benefits shall begin with the first day of care or confinement if the care or confinement is for a covered disease even though the diagnosis is made at some later date.
 The retroactive application of the coverage may not be less than ninety (90) days prior to the diagnosis.